MichaelAlexanderBryant/simplyhired-eda/README.md

 ### EDA.ipynb

-This Jupyter Notebook file contains the exploratory data analysis of the cleaned data (without imputation).
+This Jupyter Notebook file contains the exploratory data analysis of the non-imputed clean data.

 ### OLS_Analysis.ipynb

-This Jupyter Notebook file contains the OLS analysis (of the imputed data).
+This Jupyter Notebook file contains the OLS analysis.

 ## Data Collection